golang/pkgsite/doc/frontend.md

     go run ./cmd/frontend [-dev] [-direct_proxy]

-- The `-dev` flag reloads templates on each page load.
+- The `-dev` flag reloads templates on each page load and rebuilds JavaScript assets when TypeScript source files change.

 The frontend can use one of three datasources: